anir-tubi/tubi-roku/README.md

   Please note that during the "qa" phase, in a response from the Popper API, the experiment name will be prepended with the string "qa.".
 For example, an experiment with the name `roku_vitg` will be rendered as `qa.roku_vitg` during the qa phase.

-- For more infoformation on how to format the experiment JSON files, see the [Popper Config Github repo and its ReadMe file](https://github.com/adRise/popper-config).
+- For more information on how to format the experiment JSON files, see the [Popper Config Github repo and its ReadMe file](https://github.com/adRise/popper-config).

 ## Deploying an experiment on Popper Staging: